 (Please be aware that this e-mail account is only checked during business hours Monday to Friday 9am to 5pm)

 Please provide as much information as you can about the reasons you're reaching out to us at this time.
-Our referral form can be downloaded to support this.
+Our online form can be used to support this.

 Consent and confidentiality are important and will be discussed in detail with all young people who come to see us.